ngjunsiang/laymansguide-src/season5/issue064/issue064.md

-**Previously:** For Meltdown to Spectre to work, they need two things: (1) Permission to carry out instructions (i.e. run programs) on the OS, and (2) knowledge of where the kernel address space is.
+**Previously:** For Meltdown and Spectre to work, they need two things: (1) Permission to carry out instructions (i.e. run programs) on the OS, and (2) knowledge of where the kernel address space is.

 Last week, I explained two key limitations of Meltdown and Spectre that are needed for an attack to be successfully carried out.
 Hackers getting permission they shouldn’t have is not a security flaw related to Meltdown and Spectre, so that really belongs in a different season of Layman’s Guide.